D-Willner/ESP32-Smart-Watering/README.md

 ## ESP32 Smart Watering
 IOT project built in C for ESP32 microcontrollers using the ESP IDF framework.
-* Automatically waters your plant based on soil moisture.
+* Automatically waters your plant by controlling a pump based on measured soil moisture.
 Also allows for manual control using a button.
 * Webinterface with mDNS to allow easy access from home network.
 Allows viewing current soil moisture, manually triggering watering and configuring the program settings.
 * HTTP API to allow other programs to interact with the ESP32.
 * Settings are stored in non volatile memory and remain after restarting the microcontroller.